 But, an important question to ask is: why is my son refusing to work?
 Is it just because he’s bad?
 No. And his teacher doesn’t think that either.

 - Choose a good time to talk to your child about school.

-- Find out what they like about school and think they are good at, and what they dislike about school
+- Ask them what they like about school and think they are good at, and what they dislike about school

-So J and I talked about it.
+So my son and I talked about him not doing class work.
 He said “I like my teacher but I don’t like work” and I said “I know, it isn’t always fun especially when we don’t get a choice in the work we have to do.
-What part of the work do you like the least?” and J said “It’s too easy.
+What part of the work do you like the least?” and he said “It’s too easy.
 I don’t know why it takes everyone so long and I don’t even need to think about it.”